 What Job Outlook and Salary Can I Expect?

 The APTA states that as of 2016, all 50 states and the District of Columbia, Puerto Rico and the US Virgin Islands require you be licensed, registered or certified to practice as a PTA.
 Once you've earned your degree, you may qualify to sit for the National Physical Therapy Examination.
 States may add their own individual requirements for licensure.

-The BLS reported that job prospects for licensed physical therapist assistants were very good, projecting that employment of PTAs and physical therapy aides would increase 40% between 2014 and 2024.
-In May 2015, the BLS estimated that the national mean annual wage for physical therapist assistants was $55,250.
+The BLS reported that job prospects for licensed physical therapist assistants were very good, projecting that employment of PTAs and physical therapy aides would increase 30% between 2016 and 2026.
+In May 2018, the BLS estimated that the national median annual wage for physical therapist assistants was $58,040.